nikita-traynin/OSTEP-Homework/README.md

 This is a very popular (and free!) operating systems textbook.

-I have forked the homework repo for this textbook to walk through and complete all of the practice problems.
+Here I walk through and complete all of the practice problems.
 All of the code will be run on an Ubuntu (linux 6.8.0-51-generic) machine to better understand the linux kernel and its utilities.

+### Skipped chapters:
+MLFQ scheduler simulator (Ch.8)
+Lottery scheduler simulator (Ch.
+9)
+Multi-CPU scheduler simulator (Ch.
+10)
+I skipped these three because there was no actual linux coding, and Ch.
+7 already did simulation.
+Working through these wouldn't improve my actual knowledge beyond the detailed notes I already took over the chapters.

 # Homeworks